 The main intention of chiropractic care is to allow the body to heal itself.
 Based upon the principle of restoring spinal movement, the ultimate goal is to increase mobility and mitigate pain.
 Non-invasive techniques will be used and the exact treatment will depend upon the type of sciatica as well as the severity of the associated symptoms.

-Trigenics is an increase in neurological summation that, simply put, is the process of using repeated stimuli to produce the correct response in a nerve, muscle or tendon that a single stimulus would not be able to produce.
-This neurological treatment system resets the way the brain communicates with the body to relieve some of the pain instantly and increase strength and flexibility.
+Trigenics utilises the concept of an increase in neurological summation that, simply put, is the process of using repeated stimuli to attempt to correct the response in a nerve, muscle or tendon that a single stimulus would not be able to produce.
+This neurological treatment system aims to try and reset the way the brain communicates with the body to hopefully relieve some of the pain and increase strength and flexibility.

-Most often sciatica patients have underlying neuromuscular issues ( poor muscle recruitment ) beforehand in the form of significant malfunction and weakness and subsequent lesions within the spine , whether it be disc, facet joint, tendon, muscle or ligament.
+Often sciatica patients have underlying neuromuscular issues ( poor muscle recruitment ) beforehand in the form of significant malfunction and weakness and subsequent lesions within the spine , whether it be disc, facet joint, tendon, muscle or ligament develope over time.

 Targeted Ultrasound Treatments